rohitkjohnedu/my_yade/doc/sphinx/github.rst

 The ``ORIG_HEAD`` backs up the position of HEAD before a potentially dangerous operation (merge, rebase, etc.).

+A tutorial on `fixing the conflicts <https://hackernoon.com/fix-conflicts-only-once-with-git-rerere-7d116b2cec67>`_ is a recommended read.

 ********************************************
 General guidelines for pushing to yade/trunk